taskcluster/taskcluster-mozilla-terraform/README.md

 Once that succeeds, `terraform plan` and `terraform apply` as usual.
 If you have not modified anything in the `gke` module, you can go a little faster by adding `-target module.taskcluster`.

+## Approved Changes

+Review is not required for anything under `deplouments/<deployment>` for your own dev deployment.
+Review never hurts, but for trivial stuff there's no need.

 ## Terraform-runner Docker Build

 To build the docker image, run `./build.sh`.